 The planning approval documents for the section of Perleberg-Stendal West were available between 21 October and 20 November 2014 in Stendal and the municipality of Bismark.

-Now that the documents have been disclosed to the public and the authorities competent for the procedures have tested the positions and objections submitted by the affected parties, the planning approval decisions are expected in 2015 - provided approval is possible.
+After the documents have been disclosed to the public and agents of public concerns the procedures have been tested by the positions and objections submitted by the affected parties, a plan revision procedure was undertaken.